 Brown Bags take place at least once a month and last 60-90 minutes.
 We have a wide range of talks during this time.
 They include research, professional development, and case conferences.
-Oftentimes the speakers are from outside the university.
+Often times the speakers are from outside the university.
 We currently hold these meetings from 11:30 AM to 1:00 PM on the first Monday of the month.
+However, scheduling may change in future years.

 Workshops are usually daylong events in which an outside speaker addresses important clinical research or clinical practice matters.
-In the past we have had speakers on ethics, interventions for youth, supervision, and psychopharmacology.
+In the past, we have had speakers on ethics, interventions for youth, supervision, and psychopharmacology.
 We have tried to hold the workshops on Friday to maximize participation from our clinical supervisors but scheduling is dependent on availability of campus venues.

-The Leibovitz annual conference takes place at the end of the academic year, usually the week of graduation.
+The Leibovitz Annual Conference takes place at the end of the academic year, usually the week of graduation.
 Each year 4 to 6 students present their research.
 In addition, student cohorts say goodbye to peers going on their internship.
 A dinner follows the meeting.
 We ask students to hold off their end-of-year travel plans until after graduation (usually the second Friday in May) so that they are available to participate in this annual celebration.